Otto the Rhino

-Otto the Rhino (Otto er et næsehorn) is a 2013 Danish animated comedy film directed by Kenneth Kainz from a screenplay by Rune Schjøtt, based on the 1972 children's book of the same name by Danish children's author Ole Lund Kirkegaard.
+Otto the Rhino (Otto er et næsehorn) is a 2013 Danish animated comedy film directed by Kenneth Kainz from a screenplay by Rune Schjøtt, based on the 1972 children's book of the same name by the children's author Ole Lund Kirkegaard.
 It is the third and final film in a trilogy of computer-animated films based on children's books by Kirkegaard, after Freddy Frogface (2011) and Jelly T (2012).
 It was later dubbed into English and was released into several other countries.